Deepsky121/MikrotikFork/README.md

-# 🚀 Mikrotik Exam: One-Click Config
+# 🚀 Mikrotik SMK MAARIP: Pembekalan

 > *May your ping be low and your grade be high.* — (｡•̀ᴗ-)✧ By AzmiiDev